 - Manual Thinking requests count toward weekly limits.

-- Automatic internal escalation from standard mode does not consume manual Thinking quota.
+- Automatic internal escalation from Instant mode does not consume manual Thinking quota.

 - UI limits are often lower than API limits.